postcss/postcss/docs/api.md

 ```

 The plugin function receives 2 arguments: [`Root` node] and [`Result`] instance.
-Then it should mutate the passed `Root` node.
-Alternatively, create a new `Root`
+The function should mutate the provided `Root` node.
+Alternatively, you can
-node and override the `result.root` property.
+create a new `Root` node and override the `result.root` property.

 ```js
 var cleaner = postcss.plugin('postcss-cleaner', function () {